Root subgroups on affine spherical varieties: Basic properties of B -root subgroups

-\begin{proof} Regard $\partial$ as a vector in the $G$-module $\Der(\KK[X])$ of all derivations of the algebra $\KK[X]$.
-Since the $G$-module $\KK[X]$ is rational and any derivation is uniquely determined by its values on some finite dimensional $G$-invariant generating subspace in $\KK[X]$, we conclude that the $G$-module $\Der(\KK[X])$ is rational as well.
-So the weight of every $B$-semiinvariant vector in this module is dominant. \end{proof}
+\begin{proof} Consider the $G$-module $\Der(\KK[X])$ of all derivations of the algebra~$\KK[X]$.
+Since the $G$-module $\KK[X]$ is rational (see~\cite[Lemma~1.4]{PV}) and any derivation is uniquely determined by its values on some finite-dimensional $G$-invariant generating subspace in $\KK[X]$, we conclude that the $G$-module $\Der(\KK[X])$ is rational as well.
+Now $\partial$ is a $B$-semiinvariant vector in this module, which yields~(\ref{prop_weight_is_dom_a}).
+Clearly, $\partial$ is $G$-normalized if and only if it generates a one-dimensional $G$-submodule in $\Der(\KK[X])$.
+Since the latter condition is equivalent to $\chi_H \in \mathfrak X(G)$, we get~(\ref{prop_weight_is_dom_b}). \end{proof}

-\begin{proposition} For every $G$-stable subspace $V \subset \KK[X]$ generating $\KK[X]$ as an algebra, the derivation $\partial$ is uniquely determined by its restriction to $V^{U^-}$.
+\begin{proposition} For every $G$-stable subspace $V \subseteq \KK[X]$ generating $\KK[X]$ as an algebra, the derivation $\partial$ is uniquely determined by its restriction to $V^{U^-}$.
 In particular, $\partial$ is uniquely determined by its restriction to $\KK[X]^{U^-}$ and also to any system of generators of~$\KK[X]^{U^-}$. \end{proposition}

 \begin{proof} Clearly, $\partial$ is uniquely determined by its restriction to~$V$.
 In turn, the action of $\partial$ on $V$ is uniquely determined by that on $V^{U^-}$ because $\partial$ commutes with $\mathfrak u = \Lie U$ and every simple $G$-module is the linear span of elements obtained from a lowest-weight vector via the action of~$\mathfrak u$. \end{proof}